snevv/yacs.n/LEARNING.md

     function, the response from the YACS API is parsed using the `etree.parse()` method from the `lxml` library, allowing the script to extract the current catalog ID from the XML response.

+    # XML Prolog
+    - The `XML_prolog` variable in the code script stores the XML prolog, which is an optional declaration that specifies the XML version and encoding used in the document.
+In the context of the provided code, the `XML_prolog` is extracted from the XML response obtained from the YACS API.
+It ensures that the XML document is well-formed          and provides essential information about the document's encoding and version.

+    # Catalog Root
+    - The `catalog_root` variable in the code script represents the root element of the XML response obtained from the YACS API.
+In XML terminology, the root element is the top-level element that encloses all other elements in the XML document.
+In the provided code, `catalog_root` encapsulates all the course-related information retrieved        from the YACS API, including course details such as name, description, prerequisites, etc.

+    # Catalog Detail Endpoint
+    - The `catalog_detail_endpoint` variable in the code script represents the endpoint URL for retrieving detailed catalog information from the YACS API.
+This endpoint is used to fetch data about the available catalogs, including the current catalog ID, which is necessary for further API requests.
+In the `get_current_catalog_id()` function, an HTTP GET request is made to this endpoint to obtain information about the current catalog, such as its ID.

 # Important Python Packages/Libraries
 BeautifulSoup: